A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: -CodGen Framework

 3) Vector Representations.
 In the previous two steps, we underlined explictly select information.
-In order to facilitate subsequent retrieval of global functions, it is crucial to possess an effective code representation that accurately captures the semantics of functions.
-Therefore, we employ a dual-pronged approach, conducting separate embeddings for both the source code and the function summaries.
+To ensure efficient retrieval of global functions later on, having an effective code representation that faithfully captures function semantics is essential.
+Hence, we employ a dual-pronged approach, conducting separate embeddings for both the source code and the function summaries.
 This results in the creation of \textit{code vector} and \textit{summary vector}, respectively.